MassTransit/Automatonymous/docs/install/README.md

 ## Requirements

-Automatonymous requires .NET 4.5 (or later).
-Due to the extensive use of the TPL and *async/await*, it is not compatible with .NET versions prior to 4.5.
+Automatonymous requires .NET 4.5.2 (or later).
+Due to the extensive use of the TPL and *async/await*, earlier .NET versions are not supported.

 ## How to install